mauriciopoppe/blog/site/content/notes/misc/software-engineering-interview-preparation.md

-You increase your chances of landing a job at a top company if you interview with more of them, this seems obvious but it took me some courage to attempt more times because I was afraid of the rejection, it helped to switch my mentality to focus more on the preparation instead of the result.
+You increase your chances of landing a job at a top company if you interview with more of them, this seems obvious but it took me some courage to attempt more times because I was afraid of the rejection, it helped to switch my mentality to focus more on the preparation rather than the result.

 For stage fright just practice a lot either at pramp or with a friend that's experienced in interviews (highly recommended), the more you practice the better you'll become at communicating your solution as well as controlling the time,